Four species: Karaite interpretation

 One of the earliest examples of midrashic exegesis was the manner in which Lev.
 23:40–42 was interpreted by the book of Ezra.
 The interpretation proposed here was rejected by Jewish tradition, which saw Lev.
 23:40 as referring to the taking of the lulav and etrog, not to the building of the sukkah.

 Schiffman believes the passage in Nehemiah is a midrashic interpretation of Lev.
 23:40, as do the Karaites.
 However, his view is that this interpretation was eventually rejected by "Jewish tradition," i.e., majority practice, in favor of the Talmudic interpretation of Lev.
 23:40 as referring to waving the four species.
 In contrast to Schiffman, some commentators argue that the verse in Nehemiah cannot be referring to Lev.
 23:40, since the language in Nehemiah has some differences from that verse.
-The pri eitz hadar (fruit of a beautiful tree) and the willow branches are omitted and two species of olive branches are added.
+The peri ʿeṣ hadar (fruit of a beautiful tree) and the willow branches are omitted, and two species of olive branches are added.
 It remains unclear according to this interpretation where exactly the scribes in Nehemiah's day "found written in the law" that the Sukkah should be taken from the described species, as no such commandment appears in the books of Moses or anywhere else in the Hebrew Bible.

-The fact that the passage in Nehemiah states that the scribes "found" this commandment written in the Law of Moses suggests that it was previously unknown.
-Furthermore, v.
-17 states that the public had not built Sukkot en masse since the days of Joshua (~700 years earlier).
-However, other commentators have suggested that the meaning of these passages is that the festivals had not been celebrated with such enthusiasm since those earlier days.

-A minority view exists among the Karaites sages which holds that the four species symbolize a wide variety of greeneries and fruits that are meant to be decoratively bundled together, carried around, and eaten throughout this holiday, thus fulfilling the injunction of Lev 23:40 “to rejoice before the Lord”.
+A minority view exists among the Karaites sages which holds that the four species symbolize a wide variety of greeneries and fruits that are meant to be decoratively bundled together, carried around, and eaten throughout this holiday, thus fulfilling the injunction of Lev 23:40 "to rejoice before the Lord".

+Art

+The Four Species have been depicted in Jewish art since ancient times.
+These elements surfaced on coins during the First Jewish Revolt (AD 66–70) and the Bar Kochba rebellion (AD 132–136).
+The Four Species resurfaced in the visual arts of late antiquity, appearing in artistic objects found both in the Land of Israel and diaspora communities.